Showing posts with label Fiction(AI&I). Show all posts

 And bowled out a deckchair for three.

-Beyond the boundary (with apologies to the greatest cricket writer of all, C.L.R.
+Beyond the Boundary (with apologies to the greatest cricket writer of all, C.L.R.
 James)

 Brighton, summer, when the sea air is thick with sugar and salt, and the pier groans beneath the weight of tourists and time.
 It was here, just beyond the promenade, that the boy made his wicket from driftwood, balanced on a patch of shingle that passed for turf, and dreamed the game into being.